How To Taper Off Lexapro Safely: Doctor-Approved Withdrawal Guide

-Withdrawal symptoms typically peak within 1-3 days and resolve within 2-6 weeks
+• Withdrawal symptoms typically peak within 1-3 days of each dose reduction and resolve within 2-6 weeks.

-Professional medical guidance is essential for safe Lexapro discontinuation
+• Professional medical guidance is essential throughout Lexapro discontinuation to adjust the schedule and manage symptoms safely.

 Lexapro tapering involves gradually reducing your medication dose over several weeks to prevent withdrawal symptoms and maintain stability.
 This process is medically necessary because Lexapro alters serotonin levels in your brain, requiring gradual adjustment to prevent rebound effects.